Foreign corporations and partnerships are classified as residents of Egypt if they meet one of the following conditions:

 - An agent who has the power to ratify contracts on behalf of a foreign company.

-- An independent broker or agent who is proved to have dedicated most of one's time during the year in the interest of a foreign company.
+- An independent broker or agent who is proven to have dedicated most of one's time during the year to the interest of a foreign company.

-A foreign company that is deemed to have a PE risk, according to the Egyptian Companies Law, should incorporate a legal entity in Egypt.
+A foreign company that is deemed to have a PE risk, according to the Egyptian Companies Law, should incorporate a legal vehicle in Egypt.